by Brian DeChesare Comments (2)

 2. Long Jacobs and Long CMS – You think Jacobs’ share price will increase, but you also think CMS will grow at higher-than-expected rates as a separate entity, so it might trade up to a 14-15x multiple.

-3. Short Jacobs and Short CMS – You think this deal is a terrible idea that will result in “dis-synergies” and cause both companies’ growth rates and margins to fall, resulting in multiple compression and lower share prices.
+3. Short Jacobs and Short CMS – You think this deal is a terrible idea that will result in “dis-synergies” and cause both companies’ Year-Over-Year (YoY) growth rates and margins to fall, resulting in multiple compression and lower share prices.

 4. Short Jacobs and Long CMS – You think Jacobs’ growth rate will slow down without CMS, but CMS’ prospects will increase since it can win more government clients as a separate company.